-The Program Manager will work with the principle investigators (PIs), researchers, and project managers within the UWT to support pre and post award activities as well as to assist the UWT Director to manage the division’s financial affairs – the UWT’s annual operating budget is approximately 1.5 million USD.
+The Program Manager will work with the principal investigators (PIs), researchers, and project managers within the UWT to support pre and post award activities as well as to assist the UWT Director to manage the division’s financial affairs – the UWT’s annual operating budget is approximately 1.5 million USD.
 The primary goal of this position is to ensure accurate and timely analysis of the UWT’s fiscal performance as well as to ensure effective and efficient functioning of sponsored submission and funding.
 This position reports directly to the UWT Director and works closely with START’s Senior Program Manager as well as the Director of Administrative Services and her staff.

 Specific Duties and Responsibilities:

 - Coordinate all activities related to sponsored project submissions from the division.
 Act as the final point of contact with division’s researchers and project managers for the planning and development of budgets for submission with grant packages to various federal offices, private agencies/foundations, and commercial agencies.
 Provide instruction on protocol, regulations and guidelines pertinent to the agency and/or University.
 Responsible for administrative review of all sponsored project proposals forwarded to the START’s Director of Administrative Services for processing and submission.